.

 Viewing the Sunset as a Sunrise

-Although the announcement of a retiring laboratory information system may seem disruptive, it can also mark the beginning of a new chapter.
-For labs that plan proactively, it’s their chance to modernize, embrace automation, and enhance both operations and patient care.
+Although the announcement of a retiring laboratory information system software may seem disruptive, it can also mark the beginning of a new chapter.
+For labs that plan proactively, it’s an opportunity to modernize, embrace automation, and enhance both operations and patient care.

-The labs that act decisively, plan carefully, and bring their staff along for the journey will emerge not only with a replacement LIS system but with a future-ready platform that empowers them for years to come.
+Modern clinical and pathology lab software can unlock capabilities that legacy LIS systems could never deliver: AI-driven intelligence, cloud-based scalability, seamless integrations, and a user experience designed for today's laboratory environment.
+Labs that act decisively, plan carefully, and bring their staff along for the journey will emerge not only with a replacement LIS model but with a future-ready informatics platform that empowers them for years to come.

 Final Thoughts for Lab Leaders

-If your lab has received notification that your LIS lab solution is being discontinued:
+If your lab has received notification that your LIS lab solution's vendor is discontinuing it:

-1. Act immediately - don’t wait for support to lapse.
+• Act immediately; don't wait for support to lapse.

-5. Prioritize data migration and staff training to ensure continuity and no setbacks.
+• Prioritize data migration and staff training to ensure continuity.

 With the right approach, the sunsetting of your LIS system doesn't have to be a crisis.
 It can be the catalyst that propels your lab into a new era of efficiency, profitability, and diagnostic excellence.